jakobbossek/mcMST/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/eu0nns2dsgocwntw/branch/master?svg=true)](https://ci.appveyor.com/project/jakobbossek/mcMST/branch/master)
 [![Coverage Status](https://coveralls.io/repos/github/jakobbossek/mcMST/badge.svg?branch=master)](https://coveralls.io/github/jakobbossek/mcMST?branch=master)

+## Brief introduction

+It is well known, that the single-objective spanning tree problem (MST) is solvable in polynomial time, e.g., by the algorithm of Prim.
+However, in real-world applications, e.g., in network design, often multiple conflicting objectives have to be considered simultaneously.
+The multi-criteria version of the MST is NP-hard.
 The **mcMST** package for the statistical programming language [R](https://www.r-project.org) contains methods for benchmark instance generation of multi-objective graph problems and methods for solving the multi-criteria spanning tree problem (mcMST).

+Key features of the **mcMST** package are:

+* A multi-objective version of Prim's algorithm.
+* Two evolutionary multi-objective algorothms (one based on the Prüfer-encoding and another based on a direct edge list representation).
+* A modular approach for benchmark problem generation.

 ## Example